 8th Freedom Of The Air

-The right to operate inside a foreign country, continuing to one’s own country.
+The right to operate inside a foreign country, continuing to one’s own country (referred to as “consecutive cabotage“).
 An airline may transport passengers or cargo between two domestic points inside a foreign country.
 But, in order to operate that way, the flight must either originate in or be destined for the airline’s home country.
-This practice is referred to as “consecutive cabotage”.

 9th Freedom Of The Air

-The right to fly within a foreign country without continuing to one’s own country.
+The right to fly within a foreign country without continuing to one’s own country (referred to as “stand-alone cabotage”).
 An airline may transport passengers or cargo between two domestic points in a country foreign to that airline.
-This is referred to as “stand-alone cabotage”.

 How countries or geographical territories negotiate the level of agreements between each other

-Of the nine individual freedoms countries typically agree on the exchange of the 1st and 2nd Freedom through what’s called an international air services transit agreement.
+Of the nine individual freedoms countries typically agree on the exchange of the 1st and 2nd Freedom.
+This is achieved through an international air services transit agreement.

 Featured photo credit: USAF